Kate-Chu/Kate-Chu/README.md

 ### Hi there 👋

-I'm Kate, a novice web-develop learner.👩🏻‍💻 <br>
+I'm Kate, a software engineer 👩🏻‍💻 <br>
 Love coffee, book, mindfulness, and all the other interesting things! 🌸
 <br>
 Glad to see you! ☺️